 - Assemble the pavlova.
 Whisk the cream until lightly thickened.
 Add the icing sugar and rosewater, and continue to whisk until thickened.
 Just before serving, spoon the cream mixture into the meringue case and pile the berries on top.
 Scatter over the rose petals.

-Top tips for the perfect pavlova:
+How to make the perfect pavlova:

 * Use baking parchment, as it is easier to remove from the cooked meringue than greaseproof.